zzzprojects/Dapper-Plus/docs2/pages/documentations/actions/then-bulk-insert.md

 ## Then Bulk Insert with "One to Many" Relation

-The Dapper Plus ThenBulkInsert method allow inserting related items with a "One to Many" relation.
+The Dapper Plus ThenBulkInsert method allows inserting related items with a "One to Many" relation.

 ```csharp